Scranton Jazz Festival returns as free multi-venue event downtown on Aug. 6-8

 The SJF has garnered international recognition, and has been mentioned in U.S. News and World Report, for the cultural diversity and integrity it has brought to the region.
 In celebration of its triumphant return, admission is free and tickets are not required this year.

-Everyone is invited to enjoy live music in more than 20 downtown venues all weekend from artists like King Solomon Hicks, The Bog Swing Group, Indigo Moon Brass Band, The Merchants of Groove, the Marko Marcinko Latin Jazz Quintet, the Jacob Cole Trio, Roy Williams, Young Lion, the Justin Padro Trio, the Marywood Jazz Ambassadors, Bill Goodwin, Mike Fahn, Chris Rogers, Chuck Redd, Norman Taylor, Ilona Knopfler, John Hart, Adam Nussbaum, Jim Ridl, the Tom Kozic Trio, Keep Out Brass Band, Spencer and Nancy Reed, Nate Birkey & Friends, La Cuccina, Bill Carter & Presbybop, and the PA Jazz Institute Student Ensemble.
+Everyone is invited to enjoy live music in more than 20 downtown venues all weekend from artists like King Solomon Hicks, The Bog Swing Group, Indigo Moon Brass Band, The Merchants of Groove, the Marko Marcinko Latin Jazz Quintet, the Jacob Cole Trio, Roy Williams, Young Lion, the Justin Padro Trio, the Marywood Jazz Ambassadors, Bill Goodwin, Mike Fahn, Chris Rogers, Chuck Redd, Norman Taylor, Ilona Knopfler, John Hart, Adam Nussbaum, Jim Ridl, Gene Perla, the Tom Kozic Trio, Keep Out Brass Band, Spencer and Nancy Reed, Nate Birkey & Friends, La Cuccina, Bill Carter Trio, the PA Jazz Society Hot Trio, and the PA Jazz Institute Student Ensemble.

-Participating venues include Adezzo, AV Restaurant, Backyard Ale House, Bar Pazzo, The Bog, Commonwealth Coffee, The Garden Mediterranean Cafe, the Hilton Scranton & Conference Center, Lavish, The Marketplace at Steamtown, Northern Light Espresso Bar, Osaka, Peculiar Kitchen/The Giving Tree, PJ’s Pub, Posh, The Railyard, Recovery Bank, the Renaissance at 500, The Ritz Theater, and Trax Bar + Kitchen and Carmen’s Restaurant at the Radisson Lackawanna Station Hotel.
+Participating venues include Adezzo, AV Restaurant, Backyard Ale House, Bar Pazzo, The Bog, Commonwealth Coffeehouse, The Garden Mediterranean Cafe, Lavish, The Marketplace at Steamtown, Northern Light Espresso Bar, Osaka, Peculiar Kitchen/The Giving Tree, PJ’s 1910 Pub at the Hilton Scranton & Conference Center, Posh, The Railyard, Recovery Bank, the Renaissance at 500, The Ritz Theater, and Trax Bar + Kitchen and Carmen’s Restaurant at the Radisson Lackawanna Station Hotel.

 The Scranton Jazz Festival began in 2005 at the Hanlon’s Grove Amphitheatre at Nay Aug Park in Scranton.
 After a major snowstorm damaged the facility in 2007, the festival’s organizers moved the event to the historic Radisson Lackawanna Station Hotel in downtown Scranton, where it has become a permanent fixture on the Northeastern Pennsylvania arts and culture scene and attracted thousands of visitors over the years.
 Scranton has had a rich history in jazz dating back to the 1930s where jazz legends Tommy and Jimmy Dorsey performed regularly with the famous Scranton Sirens Jazz Band.